nrednav/gemini-bookmarks/PRIVACY.md

 - Theme Setting: Used to apply the correct color scheme (Light or Dark) to the extension's interface.

-To be perfectly clear, the extension **DOES NOT** collect, store, or transmit any of the following information:

-* Your personal information (name, email address, etc.).
-* Your browsing history.
-* Your passwords, cookies, or any other sensitive data.
-* Any information from any website that is not `gemini.google.com`.

 ## 4. Changes to this privacy policy